Callosamia promethea: Mate choice

 In terms of locating mates, males cannot find females unless they release pheromones, so the females control how frequently they mate.
 When females do send out their pheromones, the first male to reach a female will mate with her.

 Number of mates

 Callosamia promethea are polyandrous, meaning the females mate with multiple males.
 However, not all females practice this behavior, some only mating with a single male.
 They are the only moth in the family Saturniidae known to be polyandrous.
 This is likely because C. promethea is the only moth that is both diurnal (males) and nocturnal (females).
 This allows for egg laying and mating to occur at different times of day, so there is no trade off between the two activities.
-Male butterflies are polygamous, as well.
+Male moths are polygamous, as well.
 Polyandrous females are more fecund, due to laying more eggs.
 A female's eggs are mostly mature when they are laid.